 An alternative way to get the benefits of steam is to fill a bowl with hot water, lean over it and place a tea towel over your head to trap the steam.
 Inhale the steam for 5 minutes, making sure to take a break if it feels too hot.
 Add some eucalyptus oil to the water to help clear a blocked nose.2

-Thyme is a herbal remedy that has been traditionally used alongside ivy leaf in the treatment of coughs and mild bronchitis.6
+Thyme is a herbal ingredient that has been traditionally used alongside ivy leaf in the relief of coughs and mild bronchitis.6

 Thyme leaves contain flavonoids, compounds which reduce inflammation and calm the throat when it is sore from coughing.6

 Make some thyme tea at home by adding 2 teaspoons of fresh or dried thyme to hot water, steeping for 10 minutes and then straining.4 Wait for it to cool and enjoy!